sparkflows/sparkflows-docs/docs/user-guide/data-preparation/filter.rst

 Filtering
 =========

-Fire Insights provide processors for filtering columns and rows.
+Fire Insights provides processors for filtering columns and rows.

 Filtering Processors in Fire Insights
 ----------------------------------------